sabbour/contoso-names/README.md

 ## Configure DNS

 For the last part with Web App Routing to function correctly, you need to provide a domain that is managed by Azure DNS.
-The script will create an Azure DNS zone and a wildcard certificate for `*.domain.tld`.
+The script will create an Azure DNS zone and a wildcard certificate for `*.*.domain.tld`.

 You should make a note of the nameservers that were assigned to your new zone by running: